justincormack/go-memfd/README.md

 [sealed files overview](https://lwn.net/Articles/593918/) from LWN, but written slightly before the final design was merged, so the details are not quite correct for the final version.

 The functionality was added in Linux 3.17, in February 2015.
-This means it is not supported in Debian Jessie, but it is in the
+It was also added to the Debian Jessie 3.16 kernels, and is in the
-Ubuntu 14.04 updates, and will be in Debian Stretch.
-Currently there is no support in the BSDs, I hope this can be added as it is a useful interface.
+Ubuntu 14.04 updates, as well as being backported to the Centos 7.3/RHEL 7.3 series, so it is available in all non ancient Linux distros, so should be generally usable..
+Currently there is no support in the BSDs or other non Linux systems, I hope this can be added as it is a useful interface.

+A Capnproto Arena library is also included, for sending structured data between processes.